TCC-SocialNetwork/social_framework/README.md

 build(root, attributes = [:username, :email, :title], relationships = "all")
 ```

-> The attributes are user and event attributes thats will be mapped to vertices, for default contains 'username', 'email' and 'title', the attribute 'id' already is passed mandatorily.
+> The parameter root is a User that will be the root of graph, the attributes are user and event attributes thats will be mapped to vertices, for default contains 'username', 'email' and 'title'.
 Relationships are the type of relationships to build the Graph, should be a string or an array, "all" is to build Graph with any relationships.
 In sign_in action the Graph is built with attributes 'username', 'email' and 'title', beyond 'id'.

 > With the Graph built it's possible suggest relationships.
 To this it's analyzed the third level in graph finding common relationships with type specified in initializer 'social_framework.rb' in variable 'relationship_type_to_suggest', the value default is 'friend', the variable 'amount_relationship_to_suggest' specifies the value to use to suggest relationships, the default value is five.
 The following is the method signature.